ImSeanConroy/cookbook/README.md

 ## License

-This project is Distributed under the MIT License - see the [LICENSE](LICENSE) file for information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for information.

 ## Support